bitshares/bitshares.github.io-old/_posts/2015-06-07-lessons-learned-from-bitshares-1.0.md

 ## Economic Lessons

-###  Socialized Yield is Broken

-Under BitShares the BitAsset holders receive a yield simply by holding BitUSD.
-This yield was between 1% and 5% APR on average.
-Unfortunately, yield harvesting can happen at any time by someone shorting to themselves to gain a very low risk return and undermining goal of encouraging people to buy and hold BitUSD.
-The yield was funded from transaction fees and by interest paid by shorts.

-As we stated in Lesson 12, under charging for transactions is bad for business and BitShares was effectively earning nothing for all transactions of BitUSD because 100% of the income generated from fees was paid out to BitUSD holders as yield and nothing was left over to cover network expenses.

-Charging shorts interest seemed like a good idea when there was surplus demand to short below $1.00, but in a bear market all interest is effectively 0.
-Even in a bull market where there was interest paid it did not help increase liquidity because the benefits of buying the high interest short were shared with all BitUSD holders.
-Ultimately interest will not be paid in most circumstances and when it is paid it complicates the market.

-Attempting to boost the value of BitUSD with yield is counter productive once Lesson 13 is internalized and shorts know they can be force settled at the price feed at any time.
-Under these rules BitUSD already has a floor and paying yield on BitUSD would only serve to raise BitUSD above the floor and break the peg.

-While Socialized Yield is broken, BitShares 2.0 offers a far better alternative:  Collateralized Bonds.
-Collateralized Bonds enable arbitrary shorting between any two assets, guaranteed interest, and no risk of being force settled.
-This system privatizes the yield to individual bonds and the terms and leverage available can be far more flexible.
-In effect, BitUSD becomes cash and a Bond becomes a Certificate of Deposit.

 ### Underpricing is not Sustainable

 We have always maintained that a blockchain needs to be profitable to be sustainable and grow in value.
 It doesn't